haoheliu/DCASE_2022_Task_5/README.md

 > The performance of prototypical network may be outdated on the validation set.
 For more information about the prototypical network baseline, please refer to [c4dm/dcase-few-shot-bioacoustic](https://github.com/c4dm/dcase-few-shot-bioacoustic).

+![final](pics/13071656977425_.pic.jpg)

-Our system rank 1st in this challenge.
+> Our system rank 1st in this challenge.
 For more information about the result please refer to [this link](https://dcase.community/challenge2022/task-few-shot-bioacoustic-event-detection-results).
-![final](pics/13071656977425_.pic.jpg)

 ## How to train from scratch

-1. Install dependencies
+1. Prepare environment

 ```bash
 # clone project